 If your thinking about ways your business could make use of 3D printing, and wondering where the industry is currently…Think back to (or try to imagine) where desktop computers were in the late 1980’s.
-These were the early days of personal computing, before most people had even heard of “Windows”, or the “Internet”.
-Many people, including myself, were fascinated by the prospects of personal computing, but wondered “what can the average person do with a personal computer”?
+These were the early days of personal computing, before most people had even heard of Windows, or the Internet.
+Many people, including myself, were fascinated by the prospects of personal computing, but wondered “what can I do with a personal computer”?
 Fast forward 30 years…What don’t you do?

 3D printing is poised to revolutionize manufacturing, in much the same way that personal computing revolutionized communications and information.
-No longer will companies require huge investments into factories and infrastructure in order to produce commercial goods.
 Manufacturing will become increasingly democratized, accessible, and distributed.

 So what’s your strategy?
-Whether or not you currently have one, here are 5 tips you should keep in mind.
+Whether or not you currently have one, here are 5 important considerations you should keep in mind.

 3D printing has an incredible advantage in that it is not bound or limited by traditional workflows.
 Basically, if you can conceive and create something digitally, you can turn that digital model into a physical model with the push of a button.
 3D Printing reduces or eliminates many of the physical steps required in traditional manufacturing.
 These steps add time and expense to the manufacturing process, and often represent barriers to entry for new ideas and new products looking to get their start.
 The more complex the product or production, the greater the chance that 3D printing can offer material advantages.